 Biggest child has been on cub camp all week and I offered to help them out when they went swimming.
-Obviously that also gave me chance to do a sneaky review of Hinksey Outdoor Pool in Oxford too.
-Why is it also known as Hinksey Lido?
-It seems to be having an identity crisis.
+Obviously that also gave me chance to do a sneaky review of Hinksey Outdoor Pool (aka Lido) in Oxford too.
+What’s the difference between an outdoor pool and a lido?
+I have no idea but Hinksey seems to be referred to as both.

-The pool is on the same site as Hinksey Park and splash park so I’ll pop reviews of those up soon.
-I’ll link to them when I have.
+The pool is on the same site as Hinksey Park and splash park.
+You can read my review of those here.

 Their booking system